FormulaReasoning: A Dataset for Formula-Based Numerical Reasoning: Dataset Construction

 \subsection{Formula Normalization}

-We found that the reasoning steps~(i.e. the explanation) in the obtained raw dataset lacked a normalized format and were expressed quite casually.
-Some formulas mixed parameter names~(e.g., ``mass of water'') and symbols~(e.g., ``$m_{water}$''), while others simply provided calculations in numerical form without parameter names or symbols.
-In order to ensure that explanations were based on a normalized form of formulas, we then normalized the formula annotations in the explanations.
-An example can be found in Table~\ref{table:explanation_cmp}.
-In this process, we need to \textit{identify the formulas used within the original explanations} and to \textit{correct any formatting issues}.
-Manually undertaking such tasks required significant effort.
-However, since the process is not open-ended, but rather structured, methodical and verifiable, we ensured the accuracy and consistency of the numerical reasoning by applying the extraction of formulas from the explanations.
-Once the formulas were identified, we could calculate each step to ensure that the results aligned with the corresponding answers.
-Any redundant formulas or missing parameters could be detected, so we could \textit{introduce the assistance of LLMs here}.
+The reasoning steps in the raw explanation text lacked a normalized format and were expressed casually.
+Some formulas mixed parameter names~(e.g., ``mass of water'') with symbols~(e.g., ``$m_{water}$''), while others simply provided calculations over numerical values without parameter names or symbols.
+To ensure that all explanations adopted a common form of formulas, we performed normalization, as illustrated in Table~\ref{table:explanation_cmp}.
+We aimed to \emph{identify and normalize the formulas in the original explanations} and then \emph{verify and unify their formats}.
+Manually carrying out such tasks would require a significant effort.
+However, since the process is not open-ended, but rather structured and verifiable, we could automatically, e.g. \emph{using an LLM}, extract formulas from a normalized explanation, symbolicly calculate each step, and compare the result with the given answer to ensure the accuracy of our normalization.

-To enhance the efficiency of the annotation process, during the LLM annotation phase, we adopted a coarse-to-fine annotation approach with the help of a LLM\footnote{During dataset constructions, we accessed Qwen-max via API~(https://help.aliyun.com/zh/dashscope/developer-reference/quick-start).
-Qwen-max is a LLM with over 100 billion parameters and a strong capability in understanding Chinese.}.
-We first prompted the LLM in a few-shot manner to generate accurate explanations of the reasoning process.
-Then, we used few-shot prompts to guide the LLM in correcting minor errors within the normalized explanations, including formatting errors in formula annotations and inaccuracies in the parameters used during computations.
-Both prompts can be found in Appendix~\ref{appendix:prompts_formula_standardization}.
-Next, we will provide a detailed description of this process.
+Specifically, to improve the efficiency of annotation, we adopted a \emph{coarse-to-fine annotation process} with the help of an LLM.
+We first prompted the LLM to revise the reasoning steps (in particular, the formulas) in the explanation text into a normalized form.
+Then, we prompted the LLM to correct minor errors within the normalized explanations, including formatting issues in formula annotations and inaccuracies in the parameters used during calculation.
+In the following, we elaborate this two-stage process.
+More details, including the prompts, are provided in Appendix~\ref{appendix:prompts_formula_standardization}.